PGautam27/Dockmate/Readme.md

 ?
 What is the entry point for your application? index.js ?
 What version of Node.js should be used?
 18
 ?
 Does your project use a .env file?
 Yes
+?
+Do you want to preview the Dockerfile content?
+Yes
+--- Dockerfile Preview ---
+## DOCKERFILE CONTENT
+?
+Do you want to save this Dockerfile?
+Yes
 [INFO] Dockerfile created successfully!
 ```